grimmelm/ctech404/ctech401/module_4/e5_boolean_operators/exercise_specs.md

 ## Exercise Instructions
 <em>
-  Are these boolean conditons true or false
+  Are these boolean conditons true or false<br>

 number =10<br>
 number > 12 and number <25<br><br>